Atmerek/CrossplayProject/README.md

     "y": 0,
     "z": 0,
     "yaw": 90,
-    "pitch":45
+    "pitch": 45,
+    "disconnect": true (optional)
 }
 ```

 # Roblox Side

 ### Overview
-The Roblox side provides an example framework to help you start creating your own code.
+The Roblox side provides a framework to help you start creating your own code.
 It includes several scripts and models to manage block data and interactions within Roblox.

 ### Roblox files and scripts: